martyfouts/UI-example/README.md

 is to provide me with reminders of how to do these things, all collected into one place.

+The original operator, three properties, and panels were designed to show various ways to set three parts of a text message, the sender receiver and body, and use buttons to to display the message.

+Additionally, they showed how to add a shortcut for the button and place menu entries in various menus

+An additional class contains the skeleton of an importer that uses the file browser.

 # Operators
 ## `UIX_OT_hello`